anzuukino/anzuukino/README.md

 # 💫 About Me:
-🔭 I’m just a newbie <br>🌱 I’m currently learning Information Security<br>💬 I'm a CSGO, Valorant player<br>⚡ Fun fact: My personality is heavily influenced by a fictional character
+🔭 I’m just a newbie <br>🌱 I’m currently learning Information Security<br>💬 I play some games like CSGO or Valorant<br>⚡ Fun fact: My personality is heavily influenced by a fictional character

 ## 🌐 Socials: